kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Text Length Variation

-Documents vary in length.
+Documents vary in length
-Length influences models.
+Length influences models
 Normalization addresses imbalance

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.